tjmehta/coworkers/README.md

 * this.publisherChannel - amqplib* rabbitmq channel dedicated to publishing, see "Channel" documentation below

 ### Context Properties
-* this.queueName - name of the queue from which the message origin* ated
+* this.queueName - name of the queue from which the message originated
-* this.message - the incoming rabbitmq message*
+* this.message - the incoming rabbitmq message
 * this.content - message content buffer, `message.content` accessor
 * this.fields - message fields, `message.fields` getter
 * this.properties - message properties, `message.properties` getter